Caning in Singapore: Offences punishable by caning

 Singaporean law allows caning to be ordered for over 35 offences, including hostage-taking/kidnapping, robbery, gang robbery with murder, rioting, causing grievous hurt, drug abuse, vandalism, extortion, voyeurism, sexual abuse, molestation (outrage of modesty), and unlawful possession of weapons.
 Caning is also a mandatory punishment for certain offences such as rape, drug trafficking, illegal moneylending, and for foreigners who overstay by more than 90 days – a measure designed to deter illegal immigrants.

 While most of Singapore's laws on offences punishable by caning were inherited from the British legal system through the Indian Penal Code, the Vandalism Act was only introduced in 1966 after independence, in what has been argued to be an attempt by the ruling People's Action Party (PAP) to suppress the opposition's activities in the 1960s because opposition supporters vandalised public property with anti-PAP graffiti.
 Vandalism was originally prohibited by the Minor Offences Act, which made it punishable by a fine of up to S$50 or a week in jail, but did not permit caning.
-As of today, the Vandalism Act imposes a mandatory caning sentence of between three and eight strokes for a conviction of vandalism.
+Today, the Vandalism Act imposes a mandatory caning sentence of between three and eight strokes for a conviction of vandalism.
 Caning is not imposed on first-time offenders who use delible substances (e.g. pencil, crayon, chalk) to commit vandalism.

 Beginning in the 1990s, the higher courts have been more inclined to impose caning sentences in cases where caning is a discretionary punishment.
 For example, in 1993, an 18-year-old molester was initially sentenced to six months' imprisonment but he appealed against his sentence.
 Chief Justice Yong Pung How not only dismissed his appeal, but also added three strokes of the cane to the sentence.
 This precedent set by the Chief Justice became a benchmark for sentences in molestation cases, where the court is expected to sentence a molester to at least nine months' imprisonment and three strokes of the cane if the offence involves touching the victim's private parts.

 In some cases, male employees can be sentenced to caning for offences committed by the company they work for.
 For instance, the Dangerous Fireworks Act states that caning is mandatory for a manager or owner of a company which imports, delivers or sells dangerous fireworks.
 Another example is the transporting of illegal immigrants; a manager of a company who authorises or participates in such activity can be sentenced to caning.
 In July 1998, police reported six cases of employers sentenced to imprisonment and caning for hiring illegal immigrants.

 The importation of chewing gum is subject only to fines; it is not and has never been an offence punishable by caning.